Levocarnitine Oral Solution

 Levocarnitine is a carrier molecule in the transport of long-chain fatty acids across the inner mitochondrial membrane.

-Each 118 mL container of Levocarnitine Oral Solution USP contains 1 g of levocarnitine/10 mL.
-Also contains: Artificial Cherry Flavor, D,L,-Malic Acid, Purified Water, Sucrose Syrup, Methylparaben NF and Propylparaben NF are added as preservatives.
+Levocarnitine Oral Solution USP is intended solely for oral administration.
+Each 10 mL contains 1 gram of levocarnitine.
+Levocarnitine Oral Solution USP is available as 1 g/10 mL in bottles of 118 mL with the following inactive ingredients: Artificial Cherry Flavor, D,L-Malic Acid, Purified Water, Sucrose Syrup.
+Methylparaben NF and Propylparaben NF are added as preservatives.
 The pH is approximately 5.

 Levocarnitine Oral Solution - Clinical Pharmacology